ucnkwocha/ucnkwocha/README.md

 ## Fun fact
-Nothing is free; because to listen attentively you need to pay attention.
+Nothing is free; even to listen attentively you need to pay attention.